-Once 5G becomes a reality it will create jobs in the telecom sector: Paul Dupuis, MD & CEO Randstad India
+Once 5G becomes a reality it will create jobs in the telecom sector: Paul Dupuis, MD & CEO, Randstad India

-There is a reinvention happening with telecom right now, I would not call it a crisis but an evolution in this sector.
+There is a reinvention happening with telecom right now; I would not call it a crisis but an evolution in this sector.

 Edited Excerpts from his interview.

-Q- Which level of organisational structure you think these redundancies will have an impact in the long run?
+Q. Which level of organisational structure you think these redundancies will have an impact in the long run?

 I don’t think this will have too much of an effect in the long term.
-The major number of redundancies that will happen are going to be in the overlapping job roles.
-For Ex idea and Vodafone have merged.
-Hypothetically speaking now there is no need for them to have two stores in the same blocks.
-So basically, the customer facing roles will be the first one to be effected.
+The majority of redundancies will happen where there are going to be job overlaps.
+For example Idea and Vodafone have merged.
+Hypothetically speaking, now there is no need for them to have two stores in the same location.
+So basically, the customer facing roles will be the first ones to be effected.
 The low-level jobs will get hit first.
 Most likely functions to be affected will be accounts, sales, front level marketing etc. So that 65,000 number is mostly at the bottom of the Pyramid.
-Expect a similar number next year too.
-Once 5 G becomes a reality that will start creation of jobs in the telecom sector.
+We expect the same trend to continue through 2019.
+Once 5G becomes a reality, we should see growth returning to the sector.

-Q- What will be the future of these employees who will face the repercussions of this massive job slash?
+Q. What will be the future of these employees who will face the repercussions of this massive job slash?

 These 65,000 jobs that we talk about, we have to be very careful with this headline.
 These are not carefully crafted niche roles that will be impacted.
 These roles that would get affected are actually quite transferrable and generic roles.
 So a sales person in telecom can be a sales person in some other area as well.